alpkll/alpkll.github.io/_pages/about.md

 social: true
 ---

-Hello, I am a Ph.D. student at **CEA (Commissariat à l'énergie atomique)** and **Paris-Saclay University**, with the title of my thesis **"Tensor Methods for Deep Neural Network Compression"**.
+Hello, I am a Ph.D. student at **CEA Paris-Saclay** and **Paris-Saclay University**, with the title of my thesis **"Tensor Methods for Deep Neural Network Compression"**.

 My research addresses the challenges of deploying large-scale deep learning models on resource-constrained edge devices.
-Specifically, I investigate the joint optimization of **Tensor Decomposition** with other compression paradigms, including **Low-Bit Quantization** and **Structured Pruning**.
-My work aims to develop "compound" compression strategies that significantly reduce model complexity (parameters and FLOPs) without compromising accuracy.
+Specifically, I develop novel **Tensor Decomposition** algorithms and investigate the joint optimization of **Tensor Decomposition** with other compression paradigms, including **Low-Bit Quantization** and **Pruning**.
+My work aims to develop compound compression strategies that significantly reduce model complexity (parameters and FLOPs) without compromising accuracy.

 Prior to my doctoral studies, I obtained a Master's degree in Applied Mathematics from **Toulouse III - Paul Sabatier University**.
 My previous research at **Institut de Recherche en Informatique de Toulouse (IRIT) & Institut de Mathématiques de Toulouse (IMT)** focused on the analysis of tensor-based parameter estimation for Gaussian Mixture Models in the large-dimensional regime.